jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The major third is one fret lower.
 The third shape may already be well known, since it's the shell of every major chord.
-Across the the 3rd to 2nd string, the major third is at the same fret.
+Across the third rail (strings 3-2), the major third is at the same fret.

 Then the major second (whole tone "T") is back two frets from the 3,